 The Asynchronous Side of Remote Hiring

-The difference between synchronous and asynchronous aspects of your remote hiring process isn’t just about what’s most convenient for you.
+The difference between synchronous and asynchronous aspects of your remote recruiting process isn’t just about what’s most convenient for you.
 So much of the candidate experience depends on when you decide to use real-time communication and when to communicate via email or another asynchronous channel.

 CodeChallenges enables you to run online campaigns to source new technical talent.
 Rather than waiting for applications to roll in and decide who to contact for phone and video calls, CodeChallenges gives you a unique way to attract ideal candidates whether they’re actively searching for a job or passively evaluating options.
 This asynchronous exercise puts your brand front-and-center for top technical talent that you can then choose to engage when positions open up.

-In addition to CodeChallenges, we have CodeCheck to help you with asynchronous technical assessments.
+In addition to CodeChallenges, we have CodeCheck to help you with asynchronous coding assessments.
 The best way to avoid bad hires is to take an evidence-based approach to decision making.
-We help you deliver detailed technical assessments that help you screen applicants based on their skills while also maintaining a positive candidate experience.
+We help you deliver detailed coding assessments that help you screen applicants based on their skills while also maintaining a positive candidate experience.
 This helps you avoid lost productivity from phone and video calls with candidates who aren’t right for the job.

-Where other job functions may benefit from going all-in on asynchronous communication, remote hiring can’t go quite so far.
+Where other job functions may benefit from going all-in on asynchronous communication, remote recruiting can’t go quite so far.
 Even when hiring for remote positions, nothing can quite replace real-time communication to evaluate culture fit and confirm technical skills.

 Synchronous Communication Beyond Phone and Video Interviews